magento/merchdocs/src/stores/admin-dashboard.md

 ### Change the startup page

-The dashboard is the default [startup page]({% link configuration/advanced/admin.md %}) for the Admin, although you can configure a different page to appear after login.
+The dashboard is the default [startup page]({% link configuration/advanced/admin.md %}) for the Admin, although you can configure a different startup page.

 1. Continuing in the `Advanced` > `Admin` section, click to expand the **Startup Page** section.